The National EMD Journal

 - Profiles: The Journal features stories about dispatchers on the job: their most memorable calls or the culmination of experiences that makes an individual top notch.

 But that's not all.
-Each issue also features industry updates, news about the national and international Navigator conferences, tips for optimal use of the ProQA software, and columns written by NAED Founder Jeff Clawson and NAED President Scott Freitag.
-Readers can also look forward to articles written by industry experts such as Brett Patterson, Jim Lanier, Greg Spencer, Greg Scott, Eric Parry, Ross Rutschman, Jay Dornseif, and others actively involved in dispatch protocol.
+Each issue also features news about NAVIGATOR conferences, tips for optimal use of the ProQA software, and columns written by IAED Co-Founder Dr. Jeff Clawson and contributors Sherri Stigler and Art Braunschweiger.
+Readers can also look forward to articles written by industry experts such as Brett Patterson, Greg Spencer, Greg Scott, and others actively involved in dispatch protocol.

 Please check this page, also, for any corrections to the Journal's content.
 Correction: The first paragraph of the Fire CDE published in the Summer Journal was inadvertently deleted prior to publication, and the missing information is necessary for answering two of the CDE questions (Questions 1 and 2).
 We apologize for the inconvenience.
 The paragraph is as follows: Train Protocol 70 is a seldom-used protocol in the Fire Priority Dispatch System™ (FPDS), which should come as no surprise considering the following statistics: